top of page

 Blue Glass Cup of Northern Wei — Datong Museum (Photo by Dongmaiying)

-Some people said that Tuoba Hong believed in Taoism and Buddhism and didn’t like politics; more people thought that his relationship with Feng turned bad after he killed her lover, so Feng forced him to leave.
+Some people speculated that Tuoba Hong's interests lay in Taoism and Buddhism rather than politics, while others believed that his relationship with Feng soured after he killed her lover.

 Feng ultimately initiated a coup and imprisoned Tuoba Hong, who died a month later.